kintone-labs/kintone-cli/README.md

     │       ├── desktop.css
     │       ├── mobile.css
     │       └── config.css
-    ├── dist // this folder is created only when using webpack ├── config.json
+    ├── dist                // this folder is created only when using webpack ├── pluginConfig.html   // this folder is created only when developing Plugin ├── icon.png            // this folder is created only when developing Plugin ├── config.json
     ├── auth.json
     └── webpack.config.js   // if using webpack
 ```

 Sample `config.json` file: